New name, same mission! LIRS is now Global Refuge. Learn more.

 Our Legal and Moral Position

 We affirm the legal right for people to seek asylum in the United States, irrespective of their point of entry, and we firmly oppose this effort by the Biden Administration that would narrow or restrict the protections provided by United States law.
 The Immigration and Nationality Act (INA) provides that people seeking protection may apply for asylum regardless of the manner of entry and the law does not require them to have first applied for protection in another country.
-Further, we reject the Biden Administration’s deterrence-oriented approach, which dehumanizes and imposes potentially life-threatening penalties on those exercising their right to seek safety, and we recognize that it would disparately impact Black, Brown, Indigenous, and LGBTQI+ migrants.
+Further, we reject the Biden Administration’s deterrence-oriented approach, which dehumanizes and imposes potentially life-threatening penalties on those exercising their right to seek safety, and we recognize that it would disparately impact LGBTQI+ migrants and migrants of color.

 Putting Our Faith In Action